Velesio/Velesio-AIServer/README.md

 Whether you're building immersive NPCs, intelligent agents, or AI-driven tools, Veles gives you a seamless plug-and-play interface to tap into both local and cloud-hosted AI systems — all from within Unity.

-With this repo you can locally host your own llamacpp and Stable Diffusion server which can seemlessly connect to Unity, using the [Velesio Unity AIntegration](https://github.com/Velesio/Velesio-UnityAIntegration)
+With this repo you can locally host your own llamacpp and Stable Diffusion server which can seemlessly connect to Unity, using the LLM For Unity asset by UndreamAI and the Stable Diffusion Integration, linked bellow.

 [Runpod template](https://www.runpod.io/console/explore/07cky3lznr) to host self-host this in the cloud.